Selecting the Right Sewing Machine for Quiltmaking

 multi-purpose sewing machine, you will also want to see and test the

 buttonhole process at the store before you buy!
-An adjustment to
+An adjustment

 a "free arm" is important.
 You will want to have zipper, rolled hem,